 It’s short-term and cost-effective

-Because of its goal and future oriented nature, the therapeutic approach of SBT works often by jumping right in to focus on the here and now and how you can achieve your future hopes and goals.
+Because of its goal and future oriented nature, the therapeutic approach of solution focused therapy works often by jumping right in to focus on the here and now and how you can achieve your future hopes and goals.
 You are likely not going to spend sessions talking about your history and digging into old wounds and traumas, or past child behavioral problems if it is not necessary.
 Some people who seek mental health help need longer-term support to revisit old traumas.
-Solution focused treatment is not meant to discount the value in recovering from past events, but it is not necessary for everyone.
+Solution focused therapy is not meant to discount the value in recovering from past events, but it is not necessary for everyone.
 Many people who benefit from this are going through a specific challenge or a major life transition, such as experience short-term relationship problems that don’t necessarily require long-term treatment.
 Individuals experiencing major psychiatric conditions that are chronic in nature may benefit form a more long-term focused therapy.

 Scaling methods